helgekim/helsinki_fullstack/part1/unicafe/README.md

-# React + Vite
+# Unicafe App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Created with the React template on Vite which provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Unicafe is an app for review collection for the university cafe at University of Helsinki.

+Solutions: 1.6 - 1.10